 Oven temperatures are for conventional; if using fan-forced (convection), reduce the temperature by 20˚C. | We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml. | All herbs are fresh (unless specified) and cups are lightly packed. | All vegetables are medium size and peeled, unless specified. | All eggs are 55-60 g, unless specified.

 Drink Coconut batida – a shaken cocktail with Sagatiba Pure Cachaça (700ml, $50)

 Soak bread in 200 ml coconut milk for 5 minutes or until liquid is absorbed.
 Process nuts in a food processor until finely ground.
 Transfer to a bowl.
 Process soaked bread in food processor until smooth.

 Bring fish stock to the boil in a large saucepan.
 Season with salt and pepper, and add 1 garlic clove and lime juice.
 Add prawns and cook for 5 minutes or until just cooked.
 Transfer the prawns to a bowl, reserve 1½ cups stock and discard garlic clove and the remaining stock.
 Wipe the pan clean and reserve.

 Process onion, the roughly chopped chilli and the remaining 2 garlic cloves in a food processor until finely chopped.

-Return prawns to pan and cook for 3 minutes or until prawns are heated through.
+Return prawns to pan and cook for 3 minutes or until heated through.
 Season, scatter with finely chopped chilli and the coriander, and serve with rice and extra lime wedges.